Capgemini/gregor/README.md

 # gregor
 A utility library that makes consuming from and sending messages to a Kafka broker within a Spring project easier, by simply adding a few annotations to bean methods or interfaces.

+*** Gregor is currently in a pre-alpha stage and should not be used in a production environment under any circumstances!***

 ## Configuring
 In order to integrate gregor into your Spring application, two simple steps must be followed: